vitalbiodiversity/vitalbiodiversity.github.io/index.md

 ## Technologies

 The design may be conceptual or a prototype, built with existing technologies or imagining new ones.
 Too often, environmental tools are driven by new technology trends, rather than ecological or socio-political needs.
-This brief instead requires that <span style="color:#FAAE17;">technological features emerge from the design’s ecological intentions</span>  and not the other way around.
+This brief instead requires that technological features emerge from the design’s <span style="color:#FAAE17;">ecological intentions</span>  and not the other way around.

 <br>

 ## Socio-politics

 All designs have socio-political effects.
 The design must therefore critically consider who and what it serves, and what it thereby risks ignoring.
-It must provide transparency about <span style="color:#FAAE17;">how decisions and data shape power</span> across humans and ecosystems.
+It must provide transparency about how decisions and data shape <span style="color:#FAAE17;">power</span> across humans and ecosystems.
 This includes asking how the design contributes to creating regenerative multispecies futures.

 <br>
 <br>